Rizki Wahyudi

 Profile

-I am PhD Researcher at POLIS and an Indonesian Army officer.
-I hold a MSc in Terrorism Studies from the University of Indonesia (2022), where my research focused on the role of Special Joint Operations (Koopsgabsus) in counterterrorism efforts in Central Sulawesi, using a case study approach.
+I am PhD Researcher at POLIS and a serving officer at the Indonesian Army.
+I hold a MSc in Terrorism Studies from the University of Indonesia (2022), where my research focused on the Special Joint Operations (Koopsgabsus) Counterterrorism Operation in Central Sulawesi.

 Research interests